 In today’s fast-paced modern business world, it’s unrealistic to expect your employees to stick around forever.
 The days of people working for one company for their whole career are over and the average time an employee stays with one company is now just a little over four years.

-It’s inevitable that staff will leave your organization but it’s also important to put time and thought into planning an exit strategy that can be implemented when an employee leaves, in order to protect company data.
+It’s inevitable that staff will leave your G Suite domain and organization but it’s also important to put time and thought into planning an exit strategy that can be implemented when an employee leaves, in order to protect enterprise data.

 A survey conducted by cloud provider, Intermedia, found that 89% of ex-employees retained access to corporate apps containing sensitive information, including G Suite, after leaving the company.
 Even more worrying, 49% admitted to logging into a corporate account after their employment contract ended.

-Using a checklist covering every step of the process and G Suite deployment techniques is the best way to make sure the employee exit is dealt with quickly and securely.
+Using the G Suite Security checklist below covering every step of the process and G Suite deployment techniques is the best way to make sure the employee exit is dealt with quickly and securely.